Skwal: History

 The skwal was invented by two French ski-school instructors Patrick "Thias" Balmain and Manuel Jammes, with the first prototypes (3) appearing in 1992, made by J.B. at Skis Lacroix for the November show in Les 2 Alpes.
 They envisaged it as a way to offer different sensations to what skiing and snowboarding could offer, at a time when 'carving' skis were only just starting to take off.
-A French company called Lacroix took an interest, recruited Patrick Balmain, and started producing skwals.
+A French company called Lacroix took an interest, recruited Thias Balmain, and started producing skwals.
 A few years later, Patrick left Lacroix and started his own skwal-making company.
 There are now several other makers of skwals, though the sport has never gained the widespread popularity its creators predicted - possibly due to the perceived difficulty of the sport.

 Bindings

 Skwal bindings are specific.
 They were so specific that on the first public show in November 1992 in Les 2 Alpes, only the model made by Francois Seabright were useable.
 They were the only bindings adjustable in the 3 axis, enabling to find the perfect feet position for the rider.
 It moved on since then.
 They resemble those alpine snowboarding, but are usually thinner to fit the board which is very thin.
 The rear binding has a heel that creates a natural inclination for the rear foot.
 The front binding has a canting making an opposite inclination for the front foot.